Tennessee School for the Deaf

+School in Knoxville, Tennessee, U.S.

 The Tennessee Schools for the Deaf (TSD) is a state-operated residential and day school for deaf and hard-of-hearing students who reside in the state of Tennessee ranging from pre-kindergarten to grade 12 and also includes a Comprehensive Adult Program.
-The main campus is located in Knoxville, Tennessee within the historic Island Home Park neighborhood.
+The main campus is located in Knoxville, Tennessee, within the historic Island Home Park neighborhood.
 There are two additional campuses serving elementary students in Nashville and Jackson.

 History

 General John Alexander Cocke introduced legislation establishing Tennessee School for the Deaf that was passed by the House on January 29, 1844.
 Revered Thomas MacIntire who was a highly recommended teacher from what is now the Ohio School for the Deaf was selected to lead the school as principal and teacher.
 He opened the school on April 14, 1845, and the first students began class on the first Monday of June 1845.

 When the school for the Deaf was first established in Tennessee in 1845, it was named Tennessee Asylum for the Deaf and Dumb.
 The original school location would be one-room school house with 6 students.
 The schoolhouse was first moved a few years after its founding to a larger tract of land near Broadway and Summit Hill Drive.
 After brief closure due to civil war, Tennessee Asylum for the Deaf and Dumb relocated to current location at Island Home and renamed itself.
 The school changed its name to Tennessee School for the Deaf in 1924.